Custom blocks

 Unlike all other types of custom blocks, a custom learning block can be pushed to a developer profile (non-Enterprise plan account).

-After initializing and testing your custom block, you can push it to Edge Impulse to make it available to use for everyone in your organization.
+After initializing and testing your custom block, you can push it to Edge Impulse to make it available for use by everyone in your organization.

 Once pushed successfully, your block will appear in your organization or, if it is a custom learning block and you are not on the Enterprise plan, in your developer profile.
-See Editing a custom block in Studio.
+See Editing a custom block in Studio for images showing each block type after being pushed to Edge Impulse.

 If you have previously created a Docker image for a custom block and are hosting it on Docker Hub, you can create a custom block that uses this image.